Cheekitos/CSMA-Test/_mods/borov-story.md

 platform: "Shadow of Chernobyl"
 engine: "OGSR"
 release_date: "2022-10-12"
-short_description: "Play as Borov, an ambitious bartender on his way to become the leader of the Bandits in the Zone.
-Gather your crew, pull off robberies, and fight through gang wars in this very short but fun story-driven mod."
+short_description: "Play as Borov, the ambitious bartender that became the leader of the Bandits in the Zone!
+Gather your crew, pull off robberies, and fight through gang wars to become the new Kingpin.
+A very short, flawed, but fun story-driven mod."
 description: "Set between Clear Sky and Shadow of Chernobyl, Borov's Story tells the rise of Borov and how he became the bandit leader in Dark Valley.
 Starting as a small-time bartender, you'll gather your crew, rob stalkers, and challenge Yoga for control of the faction.<br>Build on the OGSR engine with the beautiful Autumn Aurora graphics, it's a stable, good looking mod that will run pretty well on low-spec computers.
 There's no trading or fancy mechanics here, just following a very linear main questline, looting the bodies of your ennemies for gear on the way.<br>The concept and premise of the mod are great, but the execution is just average: buggy companions, janky missions, poor weapon balance, and an overall weak storyline where Borov feels more like an errand boy than a rising crime boss.
 It's very short (~2-3hrs), so despite being flawed and uneven, it's still a fun and unique adventure, offering a bandit's perspective in the Zone."

 seo_title: "Borov's Story - Download & Install Guide | Cheeki's S.T.A.L.K.E.R.
 Mods Archive"